 1. Return of marketplace orders

-In the case of marketplace oriented returns, the warehouse management system (wms) taking care of your entire operations is updated via market API and an RTO initiated.
+In the case of marketplace oriented returns, the e-commerce warehouse management system (WMS) taking care of your entire operations is updated via market API and an RTO initiated.
 Now, most RTOs are classified in the following return types: